chuanqisun/htmaa-2025/src/posts/week-08/index.md

 ## Group Assignment

-- Joined with [Typer](https://fab.cba.mit.edu/classes/863.25/people/TylerJensenHill/) and [Jacqueline](https://fab.cba.mit.edu/classes/863.25/people/JacquelineOrr/), to probe the photo transistor.
-- Key finding is that the resting resistance is quite high, and covering the sensor with hand has only a modest effect.
-- Shining a flashlight on the sensor causes a significant drop in resistance, confirming its sensitivity to light.
+I joined [Typer](https://fab.cba.mit.edu/classes/863.25/people/TylerJensenHill/) and [Jacqueline](https://fab.cba.mit.edu/classes/863.25/people/JacquelineOrr/) to characterize input devices in our lab.
+We started by probing a photo transistor to understand its behavior.
+Our key finding was that the resting resistance is quite high, and covering the sensor with a hand has only a modest effect.
+However, shining a flashlight on the sensor causes a significant drop in resistance, confirming its sensitivity to light.

-- To get more hands on experience, I probed the microphone breakout board.
-- Wiring up the probes is tricky due to small soldering joints
-- I couldn't find a clock signal generator in the lab, so I programmed the Xiao to initialize the I2S device
+To gain more hands-on experience, I decided to probe the microphone breakout board I fabricated in [Week 6](../week-06/).
+Wiring up the probes proved tricky due to the small soldering joints on the board.
+I couldn't find a clock signal generator in the lab, so I programmed the Xiao to initialize the I2S device and generate the necessary clock signals for testing.

-- This is the minimum code to drive the I2S device:
+This is the minimum code to drive the I2S device:

 ```cpp
 // Simple I2S microphone CSV output